County of Hainaut: Etymology

 The etymology of Hainaut is thought to be Germanic.
 The first part is the river name (the modern Haine, probably based on Germanic) and the second component was originally based upon Germanic *awja, which appears in several old Frankish gau names, such as Masau, the oldest name of the pagus on the Meuse river north of Maastricht.
-The related word "gau", used in the modern Dutch and German names of Hainaut, Hennegouwen and Hennegau, was also used but never became popular in medieval documents concerning this particular area.
+The related word "gau", used in the modern Dutch and German names of Hainaut, Henegouwen and Hennegau, was also used but never became popular in medieval documents concerning this particular area.

 Earliest records

 The first surviving records indicating that Hainaut was a county are the records of the Carolingian dynasty being divided into parts in 831, 843 and 870.
 Most of the early medieval records mentioning Hainaut, starting in the 9th century, describe it as a pagus, a land or country, rather than a county.
 8th- and 9th-century attestations, as listed by Ulrich Nonn, however, never name any specific counts who ruled it: